 Do some freelance work

 If you've skills in a specific area, you may be able to do a little freelance work on the side.

 International project recruitment site PeoplePerHour allows companies to list projects they want completed.
 Freelancers 'bid' on projects, saying why they'll be the most suitable candidate and entering their price for the work.
 The site's free to join and bid on work, but a fee is taken out of your pay for each job.

 How much?
 It depends on the job, the duration and skills involved, and how many freelancers are competing for it.
 The only drawback is you might find yourself competing against workers from countries with a much lower cost of living, who can undercut you.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Freelancer discussion thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the Freelancer discussion thread.

 Take in foreign exchange students

 Renting out a room provides a stream of ready money, and a handy tax break means you can keep a decent chunk of it out of the taxman's hands.

 Get in touch with local secondary and language schools to enquire about how often they take students, and the vetting process.
 This can be a tidy little earner and you get the added bonus of honing your own foreign language skills.

 How much?
 Rates of pay vary depending on the level of accommodation you provide, but as a very rough guide you can expect to earn upwards of £80 per week per student.